 As activity in the cortex was diminished, the limbic system (midbrain) heated up with the frustrations and became dysregulated.
 The emotionally charged atmosphere of the Assembly also continually stimulated the limbic system.
 Life was intensely emotional.
 Meetings, especially seminars, were intense - "Wasn't that great, brother!"
 Relationships in brothers and sisters houses were always in a ferment over stewardships and consequences, there was anxiety about encounters with the leadership, anxiety about praying in public, anxiety about conflicting priorities, etc., etc.

 Pervasive feelings of guilt and anxiety increased over time.
 The cause was fear of being found wrong about something, or having wrong feelings.
 It was wrong to resent intrusive control--that was "self".
 It was wrong to feel sorry for people who were being mistreated by the leadership.
 It was wrong to have close friends, and so on and on.

 These contradictions to the reasoning of the cortex agitated the midbrain.
-Very interestingly, Dr. Jay Goldstein says of such limbic agitation, "I still believe that the mechanism of virtually all the CFIDS symptoms [Chronic Fatigue Immune Deficiency Syndrome] stems from limbic system dysregulation."
+Very interestingly, Dr. Jay Goldstein said of such limibic agitation in his groundbreaking book, Betrayal by the Brain, "I still believe that the mechanism of virtually all the CFIDS symptoms [Chronic Fatigue Immune Deficiency Syndrome] stems from limbic system dysregulation."
 This very possibly explains why some Assembly folks developed mysterious debilitating illnesses.